 Cross country training needs a combination of endurance sessions, tempo work and speed/HIIT type sessions, preferably done off-road.
 If you are a long- distance runner then you may find your total weekly mileage dropping but the intensity increasing.
 You will certainly, as it’s winter and off-road, be spending a lot more time getting wet and cold!
 So what does this mean for your nutrition?

 Fuel before your session.
-Approach every training session with enough energy to give it your all which means eating a small meal or energy bar 1-2 hours before your training is due to start.
-We find if we are training straight after work a Pronto bar really hits the spot thanks to its caffeine boost and great taste.
-Drink plenty of water too as dehydration can be mistaken for fatigue.
+Approach every training session with enough energy to give it your all, which means eating a small meal or energy bar 1-2 hours before your training is due to start.
+We find if we are training straight after work a Classico bar really hits the spot thanks to its 40g of dual-source carbohydrates (and it tastes great too).
+Make sure you also drink plenty of water as dehydration can be mistaken for fatigue.

 During your session.
 Longer runs of 45 minutes or more need fuel on the go.
 Especially if your body is also coping with the cold or wet weather.
 We find Veloforte Mixed-Bites the perfect solution as they are easy to carry and just one mouthful, ideal for running.